tanyaclement/cpcda18.github.io/index.md

 # <a name="week10"></a>Week 10 (4/2): Data and Interpretive Framing: Theory

 ### Readings
 **[Canvas](https://utexas.instructure.com/courses/1216881/files/folder/Week_10)**
+#### Coding, writing, and exercises
 - Final project directory: Booth chp.
 3 "From Topics to Questions" and chp.
 4 "From Questions to a Problem"
 - Montfort chp.
 9 "Image II"
+#### For discussion
+- Hitchcock, Tim.
+“Digital Searching and the Re-formulation of Historical Knowledge” 2008.
+In *The Virtual Representation of the Past*, edited by Mark Greenglass and Lorna Hughes, 81-90.
+Ashgate: 2008.
 - Ramsay, Stephen.
 “Chapter 1: An Algorithmic Criticism.”
 In *Reading Machines: Toward an Algorithmic Criticism*, 1–17.
 Topics in the Digital Humanities.
 Urbana: University of Illinois Press, 2011.
+- Freelon, Deen Goodwin, Charlton D. McIlwain, and Meredith D. Clark.
+“Beyond the Hashtags: #Ferguson, #Blacklivesmatter, and the Online Struggle for Offline Justice,” 2016. [http://cmsimpact.org/wp-content/uploads/2016/03/beyond_the_hashtags_2016.pdf](http://cmsimpact.org/wp-content/uploads/2016/03/beyond_the_hashtags_2016.pdf)
 - Witmore, Michael.
 2016.
 “Latour, the Digital Humanities, and the Divided Kingdom of Knowledge.”
 New Literary History 47 (2): 353–75.

-- Freelon, Deen Goodwin, Charlton D. McIlwain, and Meredith D. Clark.
-“Beyond the Hashtags: #Ferguson, #Blacklivesmatter, and the Online Struggle for Offline Justice,” 2016. [http://cmsimpact.org/wp-content/uploads/2016/03/beyond_the_hashtags_2016.pdf](http://cmsimpact.org/wp-content/uploads/2016/03/beyond_the_hashtags_2016.pdf)

-- Hitchcock, Tim.
-“Digital Searching and the Re-formulation of Historical Knowledge” 2008.
-In *The Virtual Representation of the Past*, edited by Mark Greenglass and Lorna Hughes, 81-90.
-Ashgate: 2008.

 ### Assignment

 [Discussion post](https://utexas.instructure.com/courses/1216881/discussion_topics)